MicrosoftDocs/azure-dev-docs/articles/terraform/create-linux-virtual-machine-with-infrastructure.md

 ms.custom: devx-track-terraform
 ---

-# Quickstart: Configure a Linux VM with infrastructure in Azure using Terraform
+# Quickstart: Configure a Linux virtual machine in Azure using Terraform

 Article tested with the following Terraform and Terraform provider versions: